vseryakov/backendjs/README.md

 - `/account/add`

-  Add new account, all parameters are the columns from the bk_account table, required columns are: name, secret, email Special care must be used about the signature type used during this operation, the type must be then used for this account especially if it is not type 1, different signature type cannot be mixed.
+  Add new account, all parameters are the columns from the `bk_account` table, required columns are: **name, secret, email** Special care must be used about the signature version, the version can be passed as `_sigversion` parameter and after that all requests to this account must be signed with the same signature version.

   Example:
             /account/add?name=test&email=test@tes.com&secret=test123&gender=f&phone=1234567